 Punishment: First Offense - Athlete will not be allowed to participate in the next contest in sports where athletes have one contest per week (Football, track, tennis, golf, cross country) or next two contests where athletes have two contests per week (Volleyball, basketball, baseball).
 Sports where two contests are played per week play twice as many games as those sports that play one game per week.
 The same percentage of playing time will be missed.
 The athlete must agree to take a random urinalysis test (at the athlete's expense) and attend any counseling sessions set up by the Athletic Department.
 Failure to take the test or attend a session will result in immediate suspension from all contests until a test is taken or a session attended.
-Athletes will also do 5000 yards of whistle drills, or will running will be completed before the athlete will be allowed to participate in another contest.
+Athletes will also do 5000 yards of whistle drills, or will run 25 miles under the supervision of the head coach of the sport of the season.
+All running will be completed before the athlete will be allowed to participate in another contest.
 Running during practice does not count.
 CONTEST will be defined as a competition with an opponent from another school (includes dual matches, scrimmages, etc.).